-J. Frederick (Rick) Sarg received his Ph.D.
+J. Frederick 'Rick' Sarg received his Ph.D.
 (1976) in Carbonate Sedimentology and Stratigraphy from the University of Wisconsin-Madison.
-Rick has extensive petroleum exploration and production experience in research, supervisory, and operational assignments with Exxon (1976-90), as an Independent Consultant (1990-92), with Mobil Technology Company (1992-99) where he attained the position of Research Scientist, and with ExxonMobil Exploration (2000-05).
+He has extensive petroleum exploration and production experience in research, supervisory, and operational assignments with Mobil (1976), Exxon (1976-90), as an Independent Consultant (1990-92), with Mobil Technology Company (1992-99) where he attained the position of Research Scientist, and with ExxonMobil Exploration (2000-05).
 Rick achieved the position of Chief Stratigraphy at ExxonMobil Exploration Company.
-Rick was a member of the exploration research group at Exxon that developed sequence stratigraphy, where his emphasis was on carbonate sequences.
-He has worldwide experience in integrated seismic-well-outcrop interpretation of carbonate sequences, and has authored or co-authored 33 papers on carbonate sedimentology and stratigraphy.
-In August of 2006, Rick joined the Colorado School of Mines in the Department of Geology and Geological Engineering.
-Rick’s current projects include low-porosity, fractured carbonate reservoirs in Abu Dhabi; lacustrine carbonates and stratigraphy of the Green River Formation in Colorado.
+Rick was a member of the exploration research group at Exxon that developed sequence stratigraphy, where his emphasis was on carbonate sequence concepts.
+He has worldwide exploration and production experience in integrated seismic-well-outcrop interpretation carbonate and mixed system stratigraphic sequences; and has authored or co-authored 40 papers on carbonate sedimentology and stratigraphy.
+In August of 2006, Rick joined the Colorado School of Mines as a Research Professor in the Department of Geology and Geological Engineering.
+Rick’s current projects at CSM include low permeability carbonate mudrocks; and the lacustrine carbonates and stratigraphy of the Green River Formation in Colorado.
 Rick served as President of the Society for Sedimentary Geology (SEPM) (2004-05), and is currently the President of the SEPM Foundation.
 Rick has been awarded the 2013 Robert R. Berg Outstanding Research Award by the AAPG.